Rahm (film): Casting

 Sanam Saeed and Sajid Hassan were cast in the film by the Director Ahmed Jamal, who is a close friend of Sanam's Parents.
 Whilst Sajid Hassan who was shown the script fell in love with the script and later agreed to be part of the film.
 Famous Shakespearean UK actress Claire Bloom was of high praise when she saw Sajid in his role, and praised him as a major talent.

-Film's Production
+Filming

 The Film's entire shooting was done in Studios which are located in Lahore.
 The film crew used Arri Alexa and Cooke movie camera lenses, in order to capture the amazing atmosphere of the old narrow streets of Lahore and the architecture of Walled City of Lahore.
 The film's photography direction was done by Jono Smith whilst the editing was done by Kant Pan.

 Reception

 Rahm released on 18 November 2016.
 The film did not do well commercially.
 However, it was highly praised by Pakistani film journalist Adnan Murad.
 He wrote: "Director Ahmed Jamal keeps the spirit of Measure for Measure alive throughout this feature, trusting his audience to accept the complexities of the tale."
 Murad also praised the depiction of Lahore in this film.
 He wrote: "The writer-director duo is unabashedly smitten by the backdrop.
 They hold your finger and take you through the local neighbourhoods, sites and streets familiar to the people of Lahore, to let the city cast its spell."